materialsproject/fireworks/docs/dynamic_wf_tutorial.rst

 #.
 Finally, let's run the second step to ensure we successfully passed information between FireWorks::

-    rlaunch --silencer singleshot
+    rlaunch -s singleshot

 #.
 This prints out ``The sum of [10, 2] is: 12`` - just as we desired!

 You've now successfully completed an example of passing information between workflows!
 You should now have a rough sense of how one step of a workflow can modify the inputs of future steps.
-There are many types of workflow modifications that are possible.
+There are many types of workflow modifications that are possible, including some that involve a simpler (but less flexible) language than what we just demonstrated.
 We will present details in a different document.
 For now, we will continue by demonstrating another type of dynamic workflow.

 A Fibonacci Adder
 =================